 The point of being a trainee is to develop yourself and learn a lot, and we offer you every opportunity to do so.
 Your HR trainee manager coaches you during your three rotations and helps you to get the maximum benefit from your traineeship.
 During your traineeship, you participate in two Global Trainee events together with all ING’s trainees – across all tracks – from around the world.
 The first event is at the start of your traineeship, the second event is towards the end of your two-year traineeship.
 The events will be held live once circumstances allow this, and are focused on developing your professional and personal skills.

 During your traineeship you follow a flexible training programme.
 For every traineeship we set one mandatory training, with content which is very relevant to your part of the bank.
 On top of this, you can follow two training courses that you’ll choose, which match with your rotation or permanent role.

 Having an impact on the bank of the future.

 Are you keen to contribute to important projects that have an impact on the organisation as a whole?
 Do you want to be involved in the very latest Operations & Change Management-related developments?
 Are you interested in the financial services sector, and do you have an innovative take on organisational change and an unconditional drive to turn your ideas into reality?
 If so, the Operations & Change traineeship at ING is ideal for you!

 Choose the Operations & Change traineeship at ING and allow your talent to flourish.
 Apply for the vacancy of Operations & Change trainee and convince us of your potential.
 If you’re successful you’ll be invited to take an online assessment, which is step 2 of the selection procedure for the International Talent Programme.

 You can find detailed information about the application and selection procedure here.

-We can only accept complete applications.
-This means your CV and (provisional) transcripts of your bachelor or master grades.
-It’s not necessary to include upload a cover letter because you will be asked to answer questions about your motivation during the application process.
+We can only accept complete applications, i.e. your CV and (provisional) transcripts of your bachelor and MSc grades at university level.
+It’s not necessary to upload a cover letter because you will be asked to answer questions about your motivation during the application process.